php-ago/php-ago.github.io/docs/versions/3.x/configurations.md

 # Configurations

 :::danger Outdated version
-You are viewing the outdated version of Ago library.
-[Switch to the latest version](/) to get all the new features and improvements
+You are currently viewing an outdated version of the Ago library.
+[Switch to the latest version](/) to access the newest features, improvements, and updates.
 :::

 ## Set language